-Communication across great distances has been accomplished since antiquity through media like the written word.
+Communication across great distances has been accomplished since antiquity through everything from smoke signals to the written word.
 This changed very little until the advent of the telegraph in 1792.

 This technology finally offered a "faster than horse" method of communication over long distances and was revolutionary at the time.
-There were, of course, other methods like smoke signaling or pyres but their utility was limited to line of sight.
+There were, of course, other methods of communications aside from letter-writing, but their utility was limited to line of sight.

 1865 saw the development of pneumatic post, which you might still see in banks and supermarkets.
-This allowed for an even greater speed of communication - but over a shorter distance.
-When the telephone and radio hit the scene in the 1800s everything changed.
+This allowed for an even greater speed of communication - but over a much shorter distance.
+Then, when the telephone and radio hit the scene in the 1800s everything changed.

 Year or period: 1945 to 1980s

-The technological explosion as seen in computing after the 1940's paved the way for the social media world we see today.
+The technological explosion in computing after the 1940s paved the way for the social media world we see today.
 Initially humble in scale, with localized computer networks, CompuServe came into being in the 1960s.

 The internet, as we know it, was not too far behind.
-Primitive emails first appeared during this time in 1966.
+Primitive emails first appeared in 1966.

-The 1970s saw further refinement and development in sophistication with 1979 seeing the advent of UserNet which allowed people to communicate through a virtual newsletter, articles or posts to newsgroups.
+The 1970s saw further development with 1979 seeing the advent of Usenet, which allowed people to communicate through virtual newsletters, articles, or posts to newsgroups.

-This decade saw the introduction of home computers with social media, that we would recognize today, developing soon after.
+This decade also saw the introduction of home computers with the type of social media we would recognize today developing soon after.

 Usenet systems were the brainchild of Tom Truscott and Jim Ellis.
-'True' social media became one step closer during the 1980s.
+True social media came one step closer during the 1980s.